-This blog is part of our accessible e-commerce series alongside our can’t-miss fireside chat with Google and PricewaterhouseCoopers.
+This blog is part of our accessible e-commerce series alongside our can’t-miss webinar with Google and PricewaterhouseCoopers.

 by Tim Springer, Founder and CEO, Level Access

 E-commerce holiday preparation has already overtaken the retail world as companies work well in advance to increase customer support, update store pages, and enhance website security.
 But, if this year is anything like earlier holidays, retailers and B2C organizations are overlooking an important demographic: people who have disabilities.
 Last year, retailers lost more than $828 million due to inaccessible websites — excluding a critical market and potentially harming their brand reputation.